carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 this machine.
 For that reason, we precomputed in a more powerful machine the taxonomy assignation of this reads.
-The command that was run was in fact not with FASTQ files, kraken2 can also be run after the assembly process, in this case the input is a fasta file, the one that we assembled with MEGAHIT.
+The command that was run was in fact not with FASTQ files, kraken2 can also be run after the assembly process, in this case the input is a fasta file, the one that we assembled with metaSPAdes.
 In a more powerful machine we would first copy our assembly into this directory and run kraken2.
 Output files in this command are also JP4DA.kraken and JP4DA_kraken.report.
 ~~~
-$ cp ../../data/trimmed_fastq/megahit_result/final.contigs.fa  JP4D.fasta
+$ cp ../../data/assembly_JP4D/JP4D_contigs.fasta JP4D.fasta
-$ kraken2 --db minikraken2_v2_8GB_201904_UPDATE --fasta-input  JP4D.fasta --threads 12 --output JP4D.kraken --report JP4D_kraken.report
+$ kraken2 --db minikraken2_v2_8GB_201904_UPDATE --fasta-input  JP4D_contigs.fasta --threads 12 --output JP4D.kraken --report JP4D_kraken.report
 ~~~
 {: .bash}

-Lets visualize the precomputed outputs of kraken2 in our assembled metagenome.
+Let's visualize the precomputed outputs of kraken2 in our assembled metagenome.
 ~~~
 head ~/dc_workshop/taxonomy/JP4D.kraken
 ~~~